naueramant/lightdm-webkit-sequoia/README.md

-## Sequoia design LightDM Webkit2 greeter theme
+## Sequoia LightDM Webkit2 greeter theme

 This is a theme for LightDM Webkit2 (`lightdm-webkit2-greeter`).